JustAPotato06/TNTChallenge/README.md

 FULLY CONFIGURABLE TO YOUR SERVER NEEDS:
 🖥️ In addition to this, server admins and owners can customize a range of different things!
 The plugin is configurable and allows you to use whatever sized cube you would like. 🖥️

-**This TNT Challenge can serve as a fun new way to entice your viewers to send you gifts, while also giving the viewers a very enjoyable interactive experience!**
+**This TNT Challenge can serve as a fun new way to entice your viewers to send you gifts, while also giving the viewers a very enjoyable and interactive experience!**
 ---------------------------------------------------------------------------------------------------------------